mattcroat/joy-of-code/posts/svelte-headless-ui/svelte-headless-ui.md

 {% img src="listbox.webp" alt="Custom drop down menu showing anime options" %}

-You might be used to using a component library like [Material UI](https://sveltematerialui.com/) or any other which is great if you enjoy it but you can find yourself fighting against it's opinions.
+You might be used to using a component library like [Material UI](https://sveltematerialui.com/) or any other which is great if you enjoy it but you can find yourself fighting against its opinions.

 A headless UI component library on the other hand doesn't have opinions — meaning it's completely **unstyled** giving you complete control not only over styles but how you compose components by only exposing the logic to you like lego pieces.